- Center for Instructional and Learning Technologies

 - Mobile devices will need to be updated by following the instructions found at http://office.microsoft.com/en-us/office365-suite-help/set-up-and-use-office-365-on-your-phone-or-tablet-HA102818686.

 Email Message, Calendar, and Contact Migration

-- Calendar events and contacts will not be migrated to the new system.
+- Calendar events and contacts were not migrated to the new system.

-- All email will automatically be moved over to the new system for current students.
-However, students who have not been enrolled in classes at the University of North Dakota within the past 18 months will lose access to their UND student email account and the accounts will not be migrated to the new system.
+- Email messages were moved over to the new system for current students.
+However, former students who were not enrolled in classes at the University of North Dakota during the Fall 2015 semester, were not migrated to the new system.

 Employees who are also UND students

-Please note: If your primary role at UND is a student, your work email will be consolidated with your student email account.
+Please note: If your primary role at UND is a student, your work email is now consolidated with your student email account.
 Please see information for Current and Recent Students.